ap4y/xclang_tool/README.md

 Code completion for `Emacs` provided as a [company-mode](https://github.com/company-mode/company-mode) plugin.
 It requires [yasnippet](https://github.com/capitaomorte/yasnippet) for snippet expansion.
 Once you have installed plugins you can `load-file` on the plugin file from the `emacs` folder, `company` mode and `yasnippet` minor mode have to be active.

 If you don't have `xclang` in your `PATH` you can set path to the `xclang` directly in `company-xclang-executable` variable.

+### Goto Definition

+Goto definition is implemented as standalone `interactive` function, you can find source in `emacs` folder.
+If you don't have `xclang` in your `PATH` you can set path to the `xclang` directly in `xclang-definition-executable` variable.